NirvanaCore/JavaScriptBasicProjects/README.md

 can add title and note text in that, with a delete button to delete note.

 ## 5- Transparent LoginIn/SignUp page with BackgroundChange Randomly
 -- Login and Sign up transparent page with full validation.
 And Background Random Image with every time page refresh.
+After validation if submitted successful it will generate success message. and this aap is responsive too.